NC3-LU/cases_web/_services/diagnostic.markdown

 ## Why?
 Your organisation deals with sensitive data every day.
 As a data manager, you have specific obligations in relation to data protection.
 The CASES diagnostic will help you reduce your exposure to IT risks.

+In order to give you the best possible result and recommendation, you should first do a self-assessment with the [Fit4Cybersecurity]({% link _services/Fit4Cybersecurity.markdown %}) tool.

 ## How?
 Using a dedicated questionnaire, CASES's experts will: